 Table of Contents[Hide][Show]

-Qatar Airways allows one carry-on bag and one personal item onboard, at no charge, for economy class and they allow two carry-on bags plus a personal item for those flying in the business and first-class cabins.
+Qatar Airways hand baggage allowance limits you to one carry-on bag and one personal item, at no charge, for economy class and allows two pieces of hand luggage plus a personal item for those flying in business and first-class cabins.

-The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin.
+The personal item must fit under the seat in front of you, and the hand baggage must be stowed in the overhead bin.

-If you aren’t sure what size your carry-on is, Qatar typically provides “size check templates” located at their ticketing counters and departure gates.
+If you aren’t sure what size your hand luggage is, Qatar typically provides “size check templates” located at their ticketing counters and departure gates.
 But if you wait until you get to either of these locations and have an issue, it’s too late.

 If the bag is too big or too heavy, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.